 The Importance of Fibre

-No doubt, you’ve heard that fibre is important to your gut health, but there’s a chance you don’t understand why or really understand fibre at all.
+No doubt, you’ve heard the importance of fibre and how it helps your gut health, but there’s a chance you don’t understand why or really understand fibre at all.
 Well, that’s why we’re here.
 Read ahead to increase your understanding of why you should be keeping up with your fibre intake.

 Benefits